MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/imemode-property.md

-Specifies the default [run time](../../Glossary/vbe-glossary.md#run-time) mode of the[Input Method Editor (IME](../../Glossary/glossary-vba.md#input-method-editor-ime)) for a control.
+Specifies the default [run time](../../Glossary/vbe-glossary.md#run-time) mode of the [Input Method Editor (IME](../../Glossary/glossary-vba.md#input-method-editor-ime)) for a control.
 This property applies only to applications written for East Asia and is ignored in other applications.

 ## Syntax